 People with intellectual and developmental disabilities (ID/DD) are much more likely to have encounters with law enforcement and first responders, yet are also more likely to have communication difficulties that can lead to misunderstandings, sometimes with tragic consequences.
 Following the death of Ethan Saylor in 2013, discussed below, NDSS played a key role in the passage of the a law enforcement training bill in Maryland, and has been working with other stakeholders and the US Department of Justice (DOJ) Community Relations Service to develop the new DOJ Intellectual & Developmental Disabilities Awareness Training for Law Enforcement.
-These materials will be released in the fall of 2016.

 In addition, NDSS has formed an informal partnership with Growth Through Opportunity in Roanoke, Virginia.
 This program enables people with developmental and intellectual disabilities to volunteer with the police department enabling them to gain valuable employment skills while at the same time educating police officers about people with disabilities.
 NDSS is working to expand the Growth Through Opportunity program to other areas.

 Ethan Saylor, a 26-year-old man with Down syndrome, died tragically on January 12, 2013, while being forcibly removed and restained by off-duty Frederick County, Maryland, police officers at a movie theater.
 Ethan and his support staff had just watched a movie and Ethan wanted to watch it for a second time but had not purchased a second ticket.
 The confrontation happened when Ethan’s support person went to get the car.